8nhuman8/nebular-automata/README.md

     4) After that, you can choose to use arguments from the [`bot_config.json`](configs/bot_config.json) or enter them in the console.
 The difference is that using the [`bot_config.json`](configs/bot_config.json), you can specify random values of various arguments.
     5) If you chose not to use the [`bot_config.json`](configs/bot_config.json), go to step 3.
 If not, read on.
     6) After that, you can set the values for different parameters in the `"args"` section:
-       * For `--reproduce-chance`, `--min-percent`, `--max-percent` arguments, you can specify either a specific value or an interval by specifying the `"start"` and `"end"` values.
+       * For `--reproduce-chance`, `--min-percent`, `--max-percent`, `--max-count` and `--colors-number` arguments, you can specify either a specific value or an interval by specifying the `"start"` and `"end"` values.
 If you chose the second option, the value will be determined randomly and will lie in the interval:
          **start <= value <= end**
          If you don't want to use these parameters, then fill them with `null` values.
 If you fill `--reproduce-chance` parameter with `null` values, then by default it will be randomly determined in the range from **0.5** to **1**, including the final values.
-       * `--max-count` and `--color-background` arguments aren't used by default.
+       * `--color-background` argument isn't used by default.
 The default background color is white, but if you want to set your own, enter the value as RGBA like this:
          ```json
-         "--color-background": [0, 2, 25, 255]
+         "--color-background": {
+             "value": [255, 128, 64, 255],
+             "random": false
+         }
+         ```
+         If you want a random background color, then fill it like this:
+         ```json
+         "--color-background": {
+             "value": null,
+             "random": true
+         }
          ```
        * `--opaque`, `--random-colors`, `--fade-in` and `--quadratic` parameters are flag parameters.
 Their JSON represantion consists of two values: `"value"` and `"random"`: